Icon Evolution - Learning Creatures

 Description

 Use joints, bones and muscles to build creatures that are only limited by your imagination.
 Watch how the combination of neural networks and an evolutionary algorithm can enable your creatures to learn and improve at their given tasks all on their own.
-The tasks include running, jumping and climbing.
+The tasks include running, jumping, climbing and flying.

 Can you design the ultimate creature that is good at all of the tasks?
 The latest update allows you to easily share your simulation saves and creature designs with your friends.
 Note that this is more of a simulation than a game.
 There are no real objectives.
 But there is a lot to learn if you are interested in the basics of machine learning and neural networks.
 You can even look at the source code if you want.
 There is also a Mac & PC version available for download and a browser version for you to try out on the main project website (keiwan.itch.io/evolution).